-- We committed to obtaining value for money through best practice contracting and supplier management and through undertaking key strategic procurement activities and we delivered over £1.1M in cost avoidances in the reporting period. - As well as delivering financial benefits we have also been able to leverage our third party spend to deliver benefits to the wider community as demonstrated in by the non-financial benefits detailed on page 13.
+- We committed to obtaining value for money through best practice contracting and supplier management and through undertaking key strategic procurement activities and we delivered over £295k in cash releasing efficiency savings and £195k in cost avoidances in the reporting period. - As well as delivering financial benefits we have also been able to leverage our third party spend to deliver benefits to the wider community as demonstrated in by the non-financial benefits detailed on page 14.